LeadingIndiaAI/Video-Object-Segmentation-from-One-Frame-Annotation/README.md

 Have a happy training!

-If you encounter any problems with the code, want to report bugs, etc. please contact me at
+If you encounter any problems with the code, want to report bugs, etc. please contact me at `xmandsi@gmail.com`

-### xmandsi@gmail.com
+Check our [project page](http://www.vision.ee.ethz.ch/~cvlsegmentation/osvos) for additional information.